 Our home means a lot to us.
 It reminds us of all the good times, all the laughter we shared with friends and family, and to a certain extent, it signifies our identity.
-That’s why many retirees choose to continue to stay in their homes over downsizing.
-As it gets more and more difficult for Canadians to save for their retirement, homeowners are using Reverse Mortgage to supplement their retirement income and continue to live in their own homes.
-Let’s look at what is a Reverse Mortgage and the pros and cons that coms with it.
+That’s why many senior homeowners choose to continue to stay in their homes rather than downsizing.
+As it gets more and more difficult for Canadians to save for their retirement, more and more homeowners are using Reverse Mortgage to supplement their retirement income and continue to live in their own homes.
+Let’s look at what is a Reverse Mortgage and the pros and cons that comes with it.

 1. What is a reverse mortgage?